 The vast majority of both patients and dentists would agree that it’s almost always preferable to keep your natural teeth.
 Unfortunately, that ’s not always possible.
-There are those circumstances that require tooth extractions, which is why Dr. Argandona offers this procedure as one of the many services she provides for her patients from throughout the Leander, TX, and West Lake Hills, TX, areas.
+There are those circumstances that require wisdom teeth removal, which is why Dr. Argandona offers this procedure as one of the many services she provides for her patients from throughout the Leander, Texas.

-The Role of the Patient in Tooth Extractions
+The Role of the Patient in Wisdom Tooth Removal

 The patient plays a very important role in dental extractions.
 Although the procedure itself is relatively simple, it’s the patient who needs to follow up afterwards at home in order to ensure a speedy recovery.
 Dr. Argandona will provide a full set of instructions regarding at-home recovery, but it’s up to the patient to follow those instructions to the letter to ensure a complete and fast recovery.